jlvale/usbMonitoring-salt-formula/README.md

 # Step by step

-1. First you need to download the latest release of Grok Exporter, extract it, and create the following config file (inside the /examples directory):
+1. First you need to download the latest release of Grok Exporter, extract it, and create the following config file, config_usb_devices.yml, (inside the /examples directory):

         global:
           config_version: 3